 In making a report on a reference1, the Competition and Markets Authority ('CMA')2 must include definite conclusions on the questions contained in the reference and such an account of its reasons for the conclusions as in its opinion facilitates a proper understanding of the questions and of the conclusions3.
-If it concludes that any of the matters specified in the reference operate against the public interest or may be expected to do so, it must specify the effects adverse to the public interest which the matters have or may be expected to have4, and if it concludes that any
+If it concludes that any of the matters specified in the reference operate against the public interest or may be expected to do so, it must specify the effects adverse to the public interest which the matters have or may be expected to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.